simengangstad/simengangstad.github.io/_posts/2016-10-15-The-Swift-Project-Day-10.md

 ##### Reflections

 The lecture goes through some basics in Swift and the foundation framework.
-Such as optionals, tuples, ranges, data structures
+Such as optionals, tuples, ranges, data structures, properties etc.

 *Optionals*

 Optionals do come with a lot of syntaxical sugar, for example:

 ```